How we interact with the world is based on how we communicate. Is that through hard copy documents, digitally, or a combination of both?

 In regular offices, it’s usually both digital and hard copy.
 That means that we spend a lot of time converting information either to hard copy or to digital.
 And when you look at it, that means that there is a space in there where security needs to play a role – it’s printer security.

 Information going from computers and devices to the printer gets stored on the hard drive.
+For example, some employees need the ability to utilize mobile printing.
 Then what?
-It doesn’t just disappear, but it can be at risk for hacks, breaches, and data theft.
+That information doesn’t just disappear, but it can be at risk for hacks, breaches, and data theft.
 Printer security is essential to any business that has office equipment, but it’s not as complicated as you may imagine.

 Your first step to printer security is understanding how it works.
 You know that digital information stored on your hard drive goes to the printer to produce hard copy documents.
 That’s how data is transmitted, so it’s not a step you can remove from the process, but it can be cleaner, safer, and risk-free.